 Things You Can Do to Lose That Double Chin

 If you want to get rid of a double chin you’re going to have to watch what you eat.
 Monitoring and regulating your caloric intake is perhaps the most effective means of getting rid of a double chin.
-Science has proven that processing calories is what ages our bodies the most.
-The fewer calories your body has to process, the less fat you’ll find on your face.
+Science has proven that dealing with excess calories is what ages our bodies the most.
+The fewer excess calories your body has to process, the less fat you’ll find on your face.
 It really is that simple.

 Exercising the rest of your body will help you get rid of a double chin.
 Let’s face it, you need to burn off more calories than you consume if you’re going to reduce the amount of fat anywhere on your body.
 I would suggest signing up for a gym membership and start working on aerobic (running, biking, stair climbing) and anaerobic (weight lifting) exercises immediately.
 The sooner you start, the sooner you’ll see results.

 Good posture is yet another way to help you get rid of a double chin.
 Sitting up straight and keeping your jaw slightly jutted during the day is going to keep that double chin away.
 Hey, that rhymes!
 Giving your jaw muscles too much slack is going to ensure that body fat and loose skin starts to accumulate there.
 There are ergonomic chairs like the one I have here that will ensure you sit up straight while you work.

 Chewing sugar-free gum is a great way to help maintain good hygiene and stave off a double chin.
 Keeping your jaw and facial muscles moving and working is the key to preventing the build up of excess fat and loose skin.
 The muscles in your face responsible for keeping your jaw line tight are the same muscles that you use to chew and make facial expressions, so chewing gum and making facial expressions will help retain that jaw line.